 Do you get random atypical moles?
 If you do, it’s important you have them checked.
 You may think that atypical moles, also known as dysplastic nevi, are common, but they also resemble melanoma.
 Because of this reason, it’s important that if you notice moles developing on your body in random places, you schedule an appointment with an experienced dermatologist.
 Our team at Azeal Dermatology Institute in Boulder can help diagnose your moles and determine the proper treatment for you.

-What is dysplastic nevi?
+What is Dysplastic Nevi?

-These moles are usually very easy to spot, as they are usually raised and a tan, brown or pink color.
-And according to Cancer.gov, people who have more than 50 common moles have a greater chance than others of developing a dangerous type of skin cancer known as melanoma.
+These moles are usually very easy to spot, as they are usually raised and a tan, brown, or pink color.
+According to Cancer.gov, people who have more than 50 common moles have a greater chance than others of developing a dangerous type of skin cancer known as melanoma.
 Most common moles do not turn into melanoma.